O2A: One-shot Observational learning with Action vectors: Robotic experiments

-We set up the simulation environment using OpenAI Gym~\cite{brockman2016openai} and the MuJuCo physics engine\cite{mujoco}.
-The tasks experimented here are the reaching and pushing tasks.
-The simulated robotic manipulator used for the experiments is a 3DOF manipulator as used in ~\cite{liu2018imitation}.
-We collect a single demonstration in the real world, which is used to learn the task.
-In each experiment, we run the DDPG reinforcement learning algorithm 10 times with 20 episodes per run and with 60 and 160 steps per episode respectively.
-For each run, the algorithm returns a control policy that corresponds to the maximum reward discovered.
-After training, we pick the top two~\cite{Henderson2018DeepRL} control policies i.e. the two with the highest rewards, and the task completion measures are calculated.
-Fig~\ref{fig:demons_n_learned} shows snapshots of demonstration and execution with the corresponding learned policy for selected experiments.
+We set up the simulation learning domain with a 3DOF robotic manipulator for reaching and pushing using OpenAI Gym~\cite{brockman2016openai} and the MuJuCo physics engine\cite{mujoco}.
+In each setup (characterising a domain shift), we collect a single demonstration in the real world and run DDPG algorithm 10 times.
+Each run has 20 episodes per run and the number of steps per episode are 60 and 160 for reaching and pushing respectively.
+The network architectures and hyperparameters used by DDPG are given in the supplementary material Section D. For each run, the DDPG returns a control policy that corresponds to the maximum reward obtained.
+After training, we pick the top-2~\cite{Henderson2018DeepRL} control policies with the highest rewards, and the task completion measures are calculated.
+The top control policies were selected to avoid policies from poorly performing runs affecting the overall performance.
+The output of the control policy are the robotic controls with a size of three corresponding to each of the joints.
+The robotic controls could be torques, joint positions or velocities of the manipulator.
+In our experiment we have used joint positions.
+We perform the experiment with action vectors extracted from both pool5 and fc6 layers of NN:UCF101 model.
+Figure~\ref{fig:demons_n_learned} shows snapshots of the demonstration and execution of the corresponding learned policy for selected setups.
+Videos of the simulation experiment results, including demonstrations are available in the project website.